Kurds remain biggest winners from US-led invasion of Iraq

 In the wake of the invasion, much of Iraq fell into chaos, as occupying American forces fought an insurgency and as multiple political and sectarian communities vied to fill the power vacuum left in Baghdad.
 But the Kurds, seen as staunch allies of the Americans, strengthened their political position and courted foreign investments.

 Irbil quickly grew into an oil-fueled boom town.
-Two years later, the city opened a new domestic commercial airport, constructed with Turkish funds, followed a few years after that by an international airport.
+Two years later, in 2005, the city opened a new commercial airport, constructed with Turkish funds, and followed a few years after that by an expanded international airport.

 Traditionally, the “Kurdish narrative is one of victimhood and one of grievances,” said Bilal Wahab, a fellow at the Washington Institute think tank.
 But in Iraq since 2003, “that is not the Kurdish story.
 The story is one of power and empowerment.”